 First, what is an electric scooter?

-Scooters come in two main varieties.
+Electric scooters come in two main varieties.

 Should I get an electric scooter?

 Legality is a huge factor.
 Though sit-down scooters are typically legal everywhere in the world, many governments have yet to realize the potential of stand-up models, often resulting in misguided or scattershot laws.
 Some cities, states, and provinces will look the other way — but others are notoriously harsh, such as London, where people’s rides are regularly confiscated.
-Still other places will bar you from riding on paths or sidewalks.
+Still other places will bar you from riding on park paths or sidewalks.
 If you move internationally and bring a scooter with you, you could be forced to register and insure it, even if it was previously free of red tape.
 Do your research before buying anything.

 Legality is a huge factor.

 When ordering online, always prefer brands with polished websites, long warranties, and a robust support system if things go south.
-It can be tempting to buy stand-up scooters off sites like Ali Express at bargain-basement prices — a lot of designs share the same Chinese parts after all — but you’re taking a gamble that your vehicle will be shipped on time and intact, never mind quality control or getting support.
+It can be tempting to buy stand-up scooters off sites like AliExpress at bargain-basement prices — a lot of designs share the same Chinese parts, after all — but you’re taking a gamble that your vehicle will be shipped on time and intact, never mind quality control or getting support.
 Some of the more reputable stand-up electric scooter brands include (but aren’t limited to):

 In terms of specs, the first thing to check is always range.